What Is Intelligent Document Processing?

 Quick verdict

 Atlas is not IDP software.
-It does not classify documents, run OCR as a production flow, or route extracted fields into an ERP or CRM.
-It fits the adjacent job of asking cited questions over documents you already have, then checking the exact passage behind an answer before reusing it.
+It does not run OCR or send fields to an ERP or CRM.
+Use Atlas to ask sourced questions about files you already have.
+You can open the exact passage behind an answer before you use it.

 What to look for in document processing